Stripped (song): Background

-Depeche Mode released two non-album singles, "Shake the Disease" and "It's Called a Heart", in April and September 1985, and had entered the studio in November 1985 to begin work on their first studio album since Some Great Reward (1984).
+Depeche Mode released two non-album singles, "Shake the Disease" and "It's Called a Heart" in April and September 1985 respectively, and had entered the studio in November 1985 to begin work on their first studio album since Some Great Reward (1984).

 Recording

 Recording for "Stripped" began the first week of November 1985 at Westside Studios in London.
-According to Alan Wilder, was one of the few songs that was "easy" to record.
+According to Alan Wilder, it was one of the few songs that was "easy" to record.
 As with their previous albums, Depeche Mode incorporated samples into their songs, which the band always created in-house.
 Gore's demo of "Stripped" incorporated the sound of an idling motorcycle; the album version instead sampled singer Dave Gahan's idling Porsche 911.
 They also included the sound of a bottle rocket in the song, as they were recording "Stripped" on Guy Fawkes Night, 5 November.
 To get the sound of the fireworks, they launched the rockets horizontally so that several microphones, set up in sequence, could capture the sound of the firework fizzing by.
 Final mixing for the song took place at Hansa Studios in early 1986.

 While making the album, Andy Fletcher said that "the idea of 'Stripped' is to get away from technology and civilisation for a day and get back to basics in the country.
 It's about two people stripping down to their bare emotions.
 In the video we're seen demolishing a car and taking a TV apart... it's a bit, er, symbolic."
 Dave Gahan explained that "it's not about sex.
 It's to do with having nothing except yourself.
 The people in the song could strip off if they wanted to though."

-For B-sides, the band deliberately wanted to move away from just doing "simple extended version[s]" of their singles, instead opting to include "experimental" tracks "Black Day" and "Breathing in Fumes", which were based off of album tracks "Black Celebration" and "Stripped", respectively.
+For B-sides, the band deliberately wanted to move away from just doing "simple extended version[s]" of their singles, instead opting to include "experimental" tracks "Black Day" and "Breathing in Fumes", which were based on album tracks "Black Celebration" and "Stripped", respectively.
 Also included as a B-side was "But Not Tonight", which the band's US label, Sire Records, included on the soundtrack to the movie Modern Girls (1986), in part because it was "the only optimistic and slightly upbeat track from the Black Celebration recording sessions."

 In 1987, Gore said that "Stripped" was his favorite Depeche Mode song to date.